 Temporary residence visa/work visa:

 Those wishing to live and work in Brazil must apply for a temporary residence visa.
-To do so, a job offer from a Brazilian firm must be secured first, after which the company must apply to the Immigration Division of the Ministry of Labor.
-Such a visa application needs at least two months to be processed.
+Before applying, a job offer from a Brazilian firm must be secured, after which the company is required to apply at the Immigration Division of the Ministry of Labor.
+This visa application needs at least two months to be processed.
 Visas will also be issued to the employed person's spouse and children.